OUR COMMUNITY ETHOS: WHY DO WE HAVE A CODE OF CONDUCT?

 This festival is built on freedom of expression and lack of censorship, which means we must maintain the utmost respect for one another to create a safe place for people to take risks in their work.
 We do not censor your words unless they are actively harmful or hateful towards a protected group, for example, women, people of color, queer & trans folks, disabled folks, d/Deaf folks, fat folks, and religious folks.

-There are limits to this uncensored nature, which is often set by our Access Committee and enforced by our staff and Code of Conduct Committee.
+There are limits to this uncensored nature, which are often set by our Access Advisory Board and enforced by our staff and Code of Conduct Committee.

 We have a very diverse community, one that often has more women and nonbinary people producing than men, and we attempt to foster a community where these folks do not face all the gendered issues they typically face in a working environment.